Bogusik/ruin-theory/README.md

 ```

 ### **Maths**
-Preliminary mathematical derivations and justifications can be found in [here](Insurance.pdf)` file.
+Preliminary mathematical derivations and justifications can be found in [here](Insurance.pdf).